 Medical doctors' jobs vary by specialty and work environment.
-While emergency room physicians will work in fast-pace, high-stress environments, many family doctors are able to set their own schedules in a private medical practice.
-Overall, most doctors make good money.
-The rewards of helping people in illness and injury are great, but not all patients can be helped; the job can carry an emotional toll, as well.
+While emergency room physicians will work in fast-pace, high-stress environments, many family doctors are able to set their own schedules in a private medical care practice.
+Helping people in illness and injury can be very rewarding, but the job can be stressful and carry an emotional toll, as well.

 |Experience||Most doctors complete a residency that lasts at least three years|